What Is Form I-730?

 If an official never legalized your marriage, USCIS may still accept the relationship.
 Informal or refugee-camp marriages are valid for Form I-730 if you can show that you could not legally marry due to outside circumstances.

 Fortunately, Form I-730 does not require any filing fees.

 Those with asylum or refugee status will become eligible for U.S. green cards after one year in the United States.
-Applying for a green card can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your green card case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Applying for a green card can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the asylum green card application process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!